-Although Hollywood Boulevard is not so noticeable, it seems to be all the same - there are thousands of tourists every day.
-Take a walk around the boulevard there and back, peeking into souvenir shops and carefully walking around the Japanese who vigorously photograph celebrity names on the Avenue of Stars.
-Visit the Guinness World Records Museum and the Wax Museum.
-Wrap up at the Kodak Cinema, where the Academy Award is presented annually.
+Even though Hollywood Boulevard is not as remarkable as it seems, it doesn't matter - every day there are thousands of tourists.
+Walk the boulevard back and forth, peeking into the souvenir shops and cautiously avoiding the Japanese vigorously photographing the names of celebrities in the Avenue of Stars.
+Visit the Guinness World Records Museum and the Wax Museum Head to the Kodak Cinema for the annual Academy Awards.

 10. Refresh yourself with hockey at the Staples Center

-Even if you are not a fan, the atmosphere of the Staples Center will captivate you.
-Staples Center is the home arena for the teams Los Angeles Kings (NHL), Los Angeles Clippers and Los Angeles Lakers, (NBA), Los Angeles Sparks (WNBA), Los Angeles Evangers "(AFL).
-Here - like in the movies - interactive with the audience is popular.
-So if the camera selects you and you see yourself on the big screen, do not be alarmed and do what you are told: you need to kiss your neighbor - kiss!
+Even if you are not a fan, the atmosphere of the Staples Center will win you over.
+The Staples Center is home to the Los Angeles Kings (NHL), Los Angeles Clippers and Los Angeles Lakers, (NBA), Los Angeles Sparks (WNBA), Los Angeles Avangers "(AFL).
+Here - like in a movie - interactive with the audience is popular.
+So if the camera chooses you, and you see yourself on the big screen, do not be alarmed and do as you are told: you need to kiss your neighbor - kiss!

 ForumDaily is not responsible for the content of blogs and may not share the views of the author.
 If you want to become a column author, send your materials to firstname.lastname@example.org